-\begin{remark} The Bethel allocation is design-based: its precision guarantees rest solely on the randomisation distribution of the stratified design and require no model for the target variables.
-The Neyman allocation (\ref{eq:neyman}) is the special case of (\ref{eq:bethel}) with $K=1$, $D=0$, equal costs, and $\DEFF \equiv 1$. \end{remark}
+The Bethel allocation is design-based: its precision guarantees rest solely on the randomisation distribution and require no model for the target variables.
+The Neyman allocation is the special case with $K = 1$, $D = 0$, equal costs, and $\mathrm{DEFF} \equiv 1$.